Your Guide to a Successful Email Strategy

 • Don’t buy contact lists

 With any strategy that you set up, one of the first things that you will need to consider is the reasons why you are undertaking your efforts, which translate into goals and objectives.
+Essentially, your goals will provide you with a consistent vision for what you consider to be success, and your objectives will be the steps that you take in order to achieve said success.

-How to set Campaign Goals
+How to set campaign goals

 One way to ensure that you are setting good goals for your campaign is by stucturing them in a way that allows you to build your strategy around them.
+We recommend using the SMART goal-setting method (pictured above) because it helps construct goals that are both achievable and measurable.

+As your goals are meant to be the overarching vision of your campaign’s success, we recommend starting with one well-written goal at a time.
+For example, many companies choose to focus on increasing conversion rates, increasing sales, or increasing overall ROI.
 If you set out to achieve all of those at once, you may run into some conflicts between each, at which point you will be forced to make a decision in the midst of your efforts, which can become chaotic and stressful.

 “Increase email-driven conversion rates in market “a” from “x” to “y” by the end of the current month”